software-mansion/protostar/design_docs/shell.md

 ### Communication

-Protostar Shell will a use a defined message format (like JSON) to provide commands and environment details to the Backends.
+Protostar Shell will use JSON messages to provide commands and environment details to the Backends.

-Details of the format should be decided in revision of this document or in the separate document.
+Detailed schema of the message should be decided in revision of this document or in the separate document.

 ### Shell